ArhanChaudhary/qter/README.md

 Qter doesn't just support 3x3x3 cubes, but it works with any twisty puzzle in the shape of a platonic solid.
 Since most people are most familiar with the 3x3x3 cube, we will introduce qter with the aforementioned from now on.

 Q files are expected to be read from top to bottom.
-Each line indicates an instruction: the simplest type of instruction is just an algorithm to perform on the cube.
+Each line indicates an instruction, the simplest of which is just an algorithm to perform on the cube.
 For example:

 ```l
 Puzzles